 Undergraduate students from the UK and the EU

-ULIP undergraduate students benefit from special financial support arrangements giving them access to UK government loans.
+Undergraduate students benefit from special financial support arrangements giving them access to government loans.
 This means that students who are eligible for government funding do not have to pay anything up front and the arrangements for repaying Tuition Fee and Maintenance loans are designed to make higher education as affordable as possible.
 Students will not have to start repaying loans until the April after they graduate and are earning at least £21,000 a year.

 Tuition fee loan

-Tuition fee loans do not involve means testing and students who take out a full tuition fee loan do not pay any fees directly to ULIP.
+Tuition fee loans do not involve means testing and students who take out a full loan do not pay any fees directly to ULIP.

 Maintenance loans help students with their everyday living expenses while studying.